Category: Workforce Management

 Mental Health Awareness Month of May

-May is Mental Health Awareness month and a good month to reflect on the needs of our employees from a mental standpoint.
-The past year has been hard on us in many ways, but it is important to acknowledge the challenge that the COVID-19 pandemic has posed on us mentally.
-Many employees may have psychiatric […]
+Last Updated on May 5, 2021 by MyHRConcierge May is Mental Health Awareness month and a good month to reflect on the needs of our employees from a mental standpoint.
+The past year has been hard on us in many ways, but it is important to acknowledge the challenge that the COVID-19 pandemic has posed […]

 Learn More